Skip to content

 Topic Handling

-Tokens Stored encrypted on the device and on the portal.
+Tokens Stored encrypted on the device and, for cloud refresh, encrypted at rest on app.over.show.

 Consent OAuth and in-product messaging make cloud sync an explicit choice.